-If you are preparing to buy home, you have already discovered that the real estate and mortgage industry practically have their own language!
-AHRN.com has outlined the terms you are likely to run into to help you begin the process of buying your home with confidence.
+If you are preparing to buy home, you have already discovered that the real estate and mortgage industries pretty much have their own language!
+AHRN has outlined the terms you are likely to see in your experience.
+To help you begin the process of buying your home with confidence reference our Dictionary.

 Acceptance: Agreeing to the terms of an offer, thereby creating a contract.
 As soon as the seller signs on to your purchase offer, you’re in contract for the sale of the house, and neither of you can back out without facing consequences — in your case, losing your earnest money deposit and, in the seller’s case, a potential lawsuit.